 Gun laws, election, federal regs: Top 15 most read stories of 2012

-Though the landscape of federal rulemaking was relatively quiet in 2012 in terms of its impact on trucking and truckers, a few lawsuits brought against the U.S. Department of Transportation’s Federal Motor Carrier Safety Administration and some of its more controversial rules and programs proved to be popular topics this year, as did the re-election of President Barack Obama in November, a few softer pieces on gun laws, exotic dancers and a readers driver naked.
+Though the landscape of federal rulemaking was relatively quiet in 2012 in terms of its impact on trucking and truckers, a few lawsuits brought against the U.S. Department of Transportation’s Federal Motor Carrier Safety Administration and some of its more controversial rules and programs proved to be popular topics this year, as did the re-election of President Barack Obama in November and a few softer pieces on gun laws, exotic dancers and readers driving naked.

 Here are the top 15 most read stories of the year on OverdriveOnline.com, according to pageviews for each post, along with a few other highlights:

 15. Reader: ‘I’d drive naked!’ — More on in-cab facial video monitoring: OD Senior Editor Todd Dills crafted this piece for the Voices section pulling reader commentary from a story posted in early December on the news that FMCSA would continue a pilot program testing in-cab cameras that monitor both the road and the driver.

 14. Hours rule under fire in federal court: Published in July, the story covers the American Trucking Associations’ and the Owner-Operator and Independent Drivers Association’s battle with the FMCSA over the agency’s final hours of service rule, which was published in Dec.
 2011.